A-Z Guide to Addiction and Cognitive Behavioural Therapy

 Challenging irrational inferences and automatic thoughts

 Now we shall describe how the above three beliefs interact with each other.
-For instance, let's say you fail an exam.
+For instance, let’s say you fail an exam.
 You may infer from this that you will always fail, so you will never amount to anything in life.
-This inference/automatic thought is accompanied with the core belief of "I have to successful in my career."
+This inference/automatic thought is accompanied by the core belief of “I have to succeed in my career.”